This article is part of our Weapons Locker series. Wot presents overviews of weapon types used in fiction, with TTRPG stats.

 The smaller ones are built for “pain compliance”, and are very much like a modern megaphone in size and shape.

-DCH Screamer [BODY 02, Aura of Pain: 05, R#03, Note: Aura of Pain is sonic and protections against those apply]
+DCH Screamer [BODY 02, Aura of Pain: 05, R#03, Note: Aura of Pain is sonic and protections against those apply].

-M&M Screamer [Cone-Area 3 Affliction 11 (Dazed/Compelled/Controlled, resisted by Fortitude), Limited 1 (Controlled is limited to making the person run away in pain), Quirk 2 (the Rank of Affliction is lowered by the ransk of distance between the emitter and the target), Descriptor: Sonic]
+M&M Screamer [Cone-Area 3 Affliction 11 (Dazed/Compelled/Controlled, resisted by Fortitude), Limited 1 (Controlled is limited to making the person run away in pain), Quirk 2 (the Rank of Affliction is lowered by the ransk of distance between the emitter and the target), Descriptor: Sonic].

 The stats above are for a large unit intended to disperse a crowd.
 In the real world it would be vehicle-mounted, though in fiction it could fit in a flamethrower-like backpack with a hand-held projector.
 For smaller, megaphone-sized models, halve the power.